tlodge/databox-sdk-tutorial/gettingstarted/install/index.md

  - docker
  - git

  We also recommend that you install the databox dashboard app, which can be found on Google Play (and Apple's app store..) as this will give you a few sensors to play with.
-If you want to use teh sdk, you will need a [github](https://github.com) account
+If you want to use the sdk, you will need a [github](https://github.com) account

 ### Installing docker

-Instructions for installing docker can be found [here](https://www.docker.com/community-edition).
+Instructions for installing docker on mac can be found [here](https://docs.docker.com/docker-for-mac/install/).
+Instructions for installing on other operating systems can be found [here](https://docs.docker.com/engine/installation/)

 ### Installing git